spolivin/mini-rag/README.md

     ├── processed_documents.db
     └── vectors.faiss
 ```
-> Local DB named `processed_documents.db` stored information about processed documents in `documents` table as well as the retrieved chunks in `chunks` table.
+> Local DB named `processed_documents.db` stores information about processed documents in `documents` table as well as the retrieved chunks in `chunks` table.
 FAISS index `vectors.faiss` stores embeddings of all documents' chunks that have gone through the pipeline and are used during similarity search.

 * Avoiding storing multiple FAISS indices is solved by having one common FAISS index.
 While supporting working with multiple documents (distinguished by hashes), a problem can easily occur during similarity search due to algorithm retrieving embeddings belonging to other documents.
 The issue is solved by using "overfetching" to retrieve multiple similar chunks and then filtering stage where only chunks belonging to a specific unique document hash are used.
-The result is shrunk down to *top-k* results.

-* In order to keep the RAG system as simplistic as possible and not to overcomplicate it with more functionality (such as support for different embedding dimensions and chunking configurations), the system currently employs fixed default chunking parameters as wekk as embedding, re-ranking and text generation models which can be found in this [module](./mini_rag/configurations/).
+* In order to keep the RAG system as simplistic as possible and not to overcomplicate it with more functionality (such as support for different embedding dimensions and chunking configurations), the system currently employs fixed default chunking parameters as well as embedding, re-ranking and text generation models which can be found in this [module](./mini_rag/configurations/).

 ### Pipeline

-The pipeline can be launched in one of the following ways:
+The pipeline can be launched in one of the following ways.
+The script below additionally prints out the top-k retrieved chunks in order to get a sense of what kind of information is used during answer generation.

 ```bash
 python run.py --source-doc=articles/rnn_paper.pdf --query="What is an RNN?" --top-k=10